RoadieHQ/marketing-site/content/blog/backstage-weekly-20-kubernetes-meetups/index.md

 Believe it or not there are **two** Backstage meetups happening over the next 2 weeks! 📅

-The next official [Backstage Community Session](https://github.com/backstage/community/issues/7) will will take place on March 17th.
+The next official [Backstage Community Session](https://github.com/backstage/community/issues/7) will take place on March 17th.
 As usual, you can suggest topics for the session and vote on your favorite topics using the linked GitHub issue.
 The current top suggestion is a presentation on how Expedia Group are using Backstage internally.
 Expedia is a huge organization with many engineers employed so this could be very interesting indeed.

 Roughly a week later, on March 25th, the first ever Backstage Open Mic will take place.
 This is a community event where anyone can talk about technical topics or their experiences with Backstage.
 We at Roadie will present on how we're deploying Backstage on Kubernetes using terraform and flux.
 RSVP [here](https://frontside-software.typeform.com/to/ICn2IRZM).